godotengine/godot-website/collections/_article/fog-volumes-arrive-in-godot-4.md

 ![Spherical fog volume in Sponza scene intersecting a light beam](/storage/app/media/4.0/Fog%20Volumes/Screenshot%20from%202022-06-30%2023-11-24.png)

-If you crank up the detail (not recommended for performance reasons), you can acheive very sharp-looking light shafts in a constrained area.
+If you crank up the detail (not recommended for performance reasons), you can achieve very sharp-looking light shafts in a constrained area.
 You can also choose to decrease the maximum volumetric fog rendering distance to improve volumetric fog detail without incurring a performance cost.

 ![Sharp-looking light shafts in an ellipsoid in Sponza scene](/storage/app/media/4.0/Fog%20Volumes/Screenshot%20from%202022-06-30%2023-14-59.png)